About Pima Council on Aging

 • Ability to demonstrate a commitment to the vision, mission, and values of Pima Council on Aging and its family of non-profit companies.

-• Ability to professionally represent the organization at the executive level and work harmoniously with diverse populations including staff, clients, and providers.
+• Ability to professionally represent the organization and work harmoniously with diverse populations including staff, clients, and providers.

 Schedule, Post of Duty, & Travel Requirements: